This post contains affiliate links. Please see our disclosure policy.

 What is Collagen?

 Collagen is the most abundant protein in your body, making up around 30 percent of your total body protein and 70 to 80 percent of your skin.
 It helps your body form the connective tissue found in your skin, bones, muscles, tendons, and cartilage.
-Collagen helps these body parts stay strong—without it, they lose elasticity and the ability to function properly.

-Collagen protein, which is naturally produced by the body, is made up of 18 beneficial amino acids—the molecules that combine to form proteins.
-Three key amino acids found in collagen include glycine, proline, and hydroxyproline, which account for 57 percent of its total amino acids.
-The reason they are so important?
-Amino acids are the building blocks of protein, which your body needs to maintain functionality and good health.
+The collagen protein, which is naturally produced by the body, is made up of 18 beneficial amino acids—the molecules that combine to form proteins.
+Three key amino acids found in collagen include glycine, proline, and hydroxyproline.
+They account for 57 percent of its total amino acids.

-Along these lines, you may be wondering—what are collagen peptides?
 Collagen peptides are basically collagen protein in a more broken-down form.
 They are small pieces of animal collagen that are more easily digestible.
 Often, the two phrases “collagen peptides” and “collagen proteins” are used interchangeably.

 The Natural Decline in Collagen